tasmidur/email-engine-core/readme.md

 # The tenant type for Outlook OAuth authentication (common or tenant ID)
 OUTLOOK_TENANT=common

-# Set a Outlook Redirect URL to registered app
+# Set an Outlook Redirect URL to the registered app
 # The URL to redirect to after Outlook OAuth authentication
 OUTLOOK_REDIRCT_URL=http://localhost:8080/auth/outlook/callback